 |Number of positions:||1|

-The main goal of this project is to characterize transport of monodisperse and poly-disperse oil-in-water emulsions through confined channels by utilizing LAMMPS.
+The main goal of this project is to characterize transport of monodisperse and poly-disperse oil-in-water emulsions through confined channels by utilizing LAMMPS as well as experiments.
 A mesoscopic method called dissipative particle dynamics (DPD) will be used to capture the interaction of the droplets with hydrophilic and hydrophobic boundaries of the channel.
 We will quantify the transport properties of the emulsion for different scenarios, by varying the droplet size, surface properties of the channel, and addition of surfactants.
 Surfactant molecules are amphiphilic molecules, containing a hydrophobic tail and a hydrophilic head.

 VACCINE-Visual Analytics for Command, Control, and Interoperability Environments